 Chamomile and Calendula Calming Cream- A Little Pot of Kindness:

 These quantities make enough cream for two 60ml and one 30ml pot.
-It’s good to make it in small batches as the only preservatives it contains are the vitamins A and E, so it only has a shelf life of about 3 months out of the fridge or 6 month in.
-Essential oils can also act as preservatives but are not really present in high enough quantities in this recipe.
+It’s good to make it in small batches unless you plan to add a synthetic preservative as it only has a shelf life of about a month out of the fridge (it will be less in a hot climate) or 2 months in.
+Essential oils can also act as preservatives but are not present in high enough quantities in this recipe.

 50ml calendula and chamomile infusion (steep a tablespoon of each herb in a cup of freshly boiled water, strain and measure out required amount).